Living in Mexico: The Why, Where, and How

 The language is one you can actually use in multiple countries and almost any Mexican city of a decent size has Spanish schools where you can get lessons for a reasonable price.
 You can also find an experienced private tutor for $10 or less an hour or do a language exchange of English lessons for Spanish ones.
 There’s a mind-boggling array of books, online courses, and videos to help you learn the language.

 You don’t have to be a pioneer going down a thorny path when moving south of the Rio Grande.
 Hundreds of thousands of foreigners have gone before you and in some of the most popular areas there are thousands of them there you can get advice from in person or on local message boards.
-There are excellent books to consult on the World's Cheapest Destinations, and plenty of e-books you can buy for specific places and subjects.
+There are excellent books and websites to consult on Living in Mexico, and plenty of e-books you can buy for specific places and subjects.

 Be advised though that some things do cost more, such as electronics, appliances, and cheap items from China like clothing and toys.
 It’s hard to top the United States for relentless price competition and its efficient distribution system.